 Andres A. Alvarado

-One of the crosses may mark the grave of Felicita La Chappa, the daughter of Pontho, the last herditary chief of the San Pasqual Indians.
-Felicita died in 1911, and was buried at this cemetery.
+This is the final resting spot for Felicita La Chappa who was the daughter of Pontho, the last hereditary chief of the San Pasqual Indians.
+Felicita died in 1911 and was buried at this cemetery in San Pasqual.
 Having lived over one hundred years, she saw the influx of European settlers.
-She witnessed the Battle of San Pasqual, and also the exodus of her own people.
+She witnessed the Battle of San Pasqual and also the exodus of her own people.
 The park Felicita Park, where her family once lived, was named after her.

-The settlers buried their dead in a variety of places in San Pasqual, while the Indians continued to use their traditional ground.40 At times bones of their ancesters would accidentally be unearthed during preparations for another burial.
-With two sticks, the exposed bones would be lifted out, set aside until the completion of the new burial, then replaced with the covering of the grave.41
+The settlers buried their dead in a variety of places in San Pasqual, while the Indians continued to use their traditional ground.
+At times bones of their ancestors would accidentally be unearthed during preparations for another burial.
+With two sticks, the exposed bones would be lifted out, set aside until the completion of the new burial, then replaced with the covering of the grave.

 Tradition lives on.
 In the fall, the Indians clear the weeds from the cemetery.
 In November, they burn candles on the graves for All Souls Day—a Christian tradition.